fluffynuts/autohibernater/README.md

 # What you will need
 1) ViewPower (http://www.power-software-download.com/viewpower.html)
+    install and ensure that it starts up with your machine
+    (perhaps link into your shell:startup folder)
 2) An RCT UPS (or another which works with ViewPower -- not sure if there even are?)
 3) Your PC actually on the UPS...
 4) A USB cable from your UPS to your PC (long USB printer cable)